Previously, on “Is DT a monorepo?”

 do it somehow.

-, this “just works”.
-Internally within pnpm
+With pnpm, this “just works”.
+Internally within pnpm, workspace packages are

 identified by their paths, so there’s no conflict.
-Then, when pnpm
+Then, when pnpm goes to

-resolve packages, it only cares about the name
+resolve packages, it only cares about the name and version.
+This actually

 means we get something better than just “it doesn’t fail”; it can actually